liqd/adhocracy3/docs/development/coding_guides/css_guidelines.rst

 +++++++++++++++++++++++++++++

-A style guide in (web)design is an overview of all available colors, fonts, and widgets (more generally: objects) used in a product.
+A style guide in (web)design is an overview of all available colors, fonts, and components used in a product.
 In the context of CSS it can be generated from source code comments.
 In some way this is similar to doctests in python.

 There is a long `list of style guide generators <http://vinspee.me/style-guide-guide/>`_.
 We chose to use